Interested in the History and Heritage of Dunfermline & West Fife?

 Since 2018 Dunfermline Heritage Partnership has been successful securing funding from The National Lottery Heritage Fund for the Great Place Scheme (2018-2021) and the Dunfermline and West Fife: Wellbeing Through Heritage project (2021 -2024).

-The Wellbeing Through Heritage project will focus on accessing the heritage of Dunfermline and West Fife to deliver a series of facilitated and enriched activities to promote wellbeing throughout our community.
-This programme of activities will adopt the NHS’s “5 Ways to Wellbeing” approach of; Connect, Be Active, Take Notice, Keep Learning, and Give.
-We will offer a variety of tools and experiences in the hope of inspiring more people to take an active role in their own wellbeing, for the purpose of creating an even more vibrant, engaged community.
+The Dunfermline and West Fife: Wellbeing Through Heritage project focussed on accessing local built and natural heritage to deliver a series of facilitated and enriched activities to promote wellbeing throughout our community.
+The programme activities adopted the NHS’s “5 Ways to Wellbeing” approach of; Connect, Be Active, Take Notice, Keep Learning, and Give.

 on fife logo